August 01, 2022

 The week takes on even more importance this year as the country deals with an ongoing shortage of infant formula.
 Those headlines have led to more families with a baby on the way to consider breastfeeding and re-evaluate the benefits it offers over formula.

-“We’re in a region that values organic food and locally-grown food, so it doesn’t make sense for people to choose formula,” said Deb Toffey, Nurse Manager for the Mother Baby Unit at Good Samaritan Hospital.
+“We’re in a region that values organic food and locally-grown food, so it doesn’t make sense for people to choose formula,” said Deb Toffey, Nurse Manager for the Mother Bapby Unit at Good Samaritan Hospital.
 “Breast milk is the most natural, organically grown, local source of nutrition for babies.”

 The ideal is for babies to get all their nutrition from breastfeeding for the first six months, says Toffey, who has been advising new mothers about nursing for 30 years.
-Yet, while more than 80 precent of infants get at least some breastfeeding, less than half are exclusively breastfed for the first three months of life, according to the Centers for Disease Control and Prevention.
+Yet, while more than 80 percent of infants get at least some breastfeeding, less than half are exclusively breastfed for the first three months of life, according to the Centers for Disease Control and Prevention.
 Barely one in four are breastfed exclusively for the first six months.

 “If you want to provide the best you can for your infant, the first out is “liquid gold” – it literally is the gold standard of nutrition,” Toffey says.
 “It’s customized for your baby.
 Just like your body knew how to grow the baby, it knows how to make the right milk for that baby.”